 Conditions like esophagitis, acute or chronic pancreatitis, food poisoning, allergy to some foods, irritable bowel syndrome (IBS), heart disease, angina, and heart attacks might also cause symptoms closely resembling those of indigestion.

-Some rare conditions may be confused with indigestion, because they are also characterized by upper abdominal pain and discomfort, a few other rare conditions which shows the same signs are confused for indigestion.
+Some rare conditions may be confused with indigestion because they are also characterized by upper abdominal pain and discomfort, a few other rare conditions which show the same signs are confused for indigestion.
 Such uncommon causes include:

-- Metabolic diseases such as renal failure, diabetes, or hypercalcaemia
+- Metabolic diseases such as renal failure, diabetes, or hypercalcemia

 - Mesenteric vascular insufficiency